 The MardiGrass will continue into the foreseeable future but many locals say they’ve already noticed a shift.
 Because as Ruben observes, “If a tourist came to town now they'd probably be pretty disappointed.”

-Watch the full report on The Feed right here on SBS VICELAND
+Watch the full report on The Feed.
+Tuesday at 7:30 PM (tonight!) on SBS VICELAND